bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 After reading this guide, you will know:

-* Related Rails configuration
+* The difference between autoloading, reloading, and eager loading
-* Project structure
+* Configuration options and directory structure for autoloading
-* Autoloading, reloading, and eager loading
+* The difference between the *main* and *once* autoloaders
-* Single Table Inheritance
+* Options for allowing Single Table Inheritance to work with autoloading
-* And more
+* How to troubleshoot autoloading

 --------------------------------------------------------------------------------